 Transfer student registration information can be found here.

 The Advising and Registration form is available in the Applicant Portal.

 Please keep in mind that you have until May 15, 2021 to complete the survey.
 You may change your responses at any point until the deadline.

 The completed Advising and Registration form will be our roadmap for assigning you to your First Year Preceptorial, your academic advisor, and your Minerva House.
 We will also refer to your form responses when we determine what courses to assign you to for your first term on campus.
 We use your form responses in place of the usual course registration process only once during your time at Union, as you prepare to attend Union College for the first time.

-When you come for Orientation this Fall, you will be provided with a packet of information that will include your fall course schedule and your assigned academic advisor.
+We'll communicate your course schedule in August.
 Once you have this information, you will have an opportunity to request changes to your schedule after you arrive for Orientation, but before classes begin.